‘Tis the season to be jolly with shops full of festive sparkle – since November, and the Christmas party season in full swing.

 • train staff responsible for completing right to work checks

 • have further trained staff assigned to assist with increased volumes

 • Phase in right to work checks with seasonal worker populations to provide breathing space to the additional administrative burden of seasonal right to work checks.

-This post was written by Nathan Woodcock, an Immigration Lawyer at Price Bailey Legal Services.
+This post was written by Anna Harvey, Partner at Price Bailey Legal Services.
 If you would like to know more about right to work checks then please contact Nathan using the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.